sashalex007/quartz_blog/content/leetcode/Count primes.md

 **Topics**: [[math]], [[Sieve of Eratosthenes]]

 **Intuition**
 This problem uses a cool ancient algorithm called the [[Sieve of Eratosthenes]].
 Conceptually, this algorithm finds primes by process of elimination.
-We know that the first prime is 2, so we know any multiply of 2 between 2 and `n` is NOT a prime (primes are only divisible by 1 and themselves).
+We know that the first prime is 2, so we know any multiple of 2 between 2 and `n` is NOT a prime (primes are only divisible by 1 and themselves).
 So essentially, we mark non-primes and then move to the next prime...which in the case of 2 is 3.

 For example:
 ```